Ramkumar175/annotell-python/docs-src/docs/input-api/overview.md

 If image quality if of central importance and sequnces are not large then it's recommended to supply individual camera images instead of videos.

 ## Image, Video & Pointcloud Resources
-Every single file containing binary sensor data (e.g. image, video or pointcloud files) is represented as a `Resource`.
+Every single file containing binary sensor data (e.g. image, video or pointcloud files) is represented as a `Resource`, with `Image`, `PointCloud` or `VideoFrame` all being sub-classes of it.

 ```python reference
 https://github.com/annotell/annotell-python/blob/f2b941373b1dff4297d7705ef0f2587eadbca7b3/annotell-input-api/annotell/input_api/model/input/resources/resource.py#L7-L12
 ```

-When specifying a `Resource` object like `Image`, `PointCloud` or `VideoFrame` it's possible to either:
+When specifying a `Resource` object (like `Image`, `PointCloud` or `VideoFrame`) it's possible to either:

 1. Refer to _local_ files, these will be uploaded (synchronously) to the Annotell platform.
-2. Refer to _remote_ files via URI, these will only be uploaded (asynchronously) to the Annotell platform if necessary.
+2. Refer to _remote_ files via URI, these will only be uploaded (asynchronously) and stored in the Annotell platform if necessary.
+Otherwise they will be served to annotators via the URI.

 **Alternative 1** is achieved by setting the parameter `filename` to the path of the local file and leaving the parameter `resource_id` set the default value of `None`, e.g.